 ADM Endeavors, Inc. (OTCQB: ADMQ) Announces Construction Updates: Tree Removal has Been Completed in our Building Project

-FORT WORTH, TX, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – ADM Endeavors, Inc. ADMQ is pleased to announce that the tree removal has been completed.
+/EIN News/ -- FORT WORTH, TX, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – ADM Endeavors, Inc. (OTCQB: ADMQ) is pleased to announce that the tree removal has been completed.
 The next step will be grading in preparation for the new building.
 Service plans for plumbing and electrical have already been submitted and awaiting permits.

 ADM Endeavors CEO Marc Johnson said, “The new building is essential to our growth plans.
 It will allow us to increase production capacity by 500%.
 It will also increase our retail footprint by over 1000% and allow us to add new retail divisions to include scrubs and workwear.
 These new retail divisions will enhance our ability to service government contracts and secure new ones.”